Rahu163/Task-Tracker/README.md

 # 📝 Task Tracker App (React)

 A simple and responsive task tracking application built with **React**.
-Users can add, delete, and mark tasks as complete.
+Users can add and delete.
 Task data is saved locally using the browser's `localStorage`.

 ---